bgschiller/postgres_kernel/README.rst

 A simple Jupyter kernel for PostgreSQL

-This requires IPython 3.
+I don't know how to set this up to be pip-installable, but maybe you can help with that?

-To use it, install with ``pip install postgres_kernel``, and then run one of:
+To use, run one of:

 .. code:: shell